Interval Scheduling Games with Color-Based Concurrent Jobs: Optimal Algorithm for the Machine Scheduling Problem

 The value of $X$ is the maximum profit in case the last job covered before job $j$ ends before job $j$ starts.
 The value of $Y$ is the maximum profit in case job $j$ starts while the machine services earlier jobs of color $c_j$.
 In this case, we select the intersecting job from $j$'s color, for which the added profit from extending the interval in which the machine is configured to $c_j$ is maximal.
 Note that the case in which the machine is configured to $c_j$ and is then idle, is covered in both $X$ and $Y$.

 Once the table $A$ is full, the value of an optimal solution is given by $\max_j A[j]$.
 The optimal schedule itself can be retrieved by backtracking.
-We assume that the machine applies some arbitrary deterministic tie-breaking rule.
+We assume that in case of multiple optimal solutions, the machine selects the subset of jobs that is lexicographically smallest.

 The solution involves a pre-processing in which $prev(j)$, $In(j)$, $w(In(j))$ are computed for all $j$, as well as a computation of $In(j) \setminus In(k)$ and $w(In(j) \setminus In(k))$ for all $k<j$ and $c_k=c_j$.
 Since the jobs are sorted by finish time, all these values can be computed in total time $O(n^2\log n)$ using interval trees.
 Once these values are computed, computing $A[j]$ takes $O(n)$-time for a total of $O(n^2)$.
 Thus, the total time complexity of the algorithm is $O(n^2 \log n)$. \end{proof}